namdiep-239/VISP-for-Denso/example/servo-denso/ai_module/README.md

 4. Wait up to **3 seconds** via `select()` for one line on stdout
 5. Parse `SUCCESS u v conf ...` → set `detected_center = vpImagePoint(v, u)`, return `true`
 6. Any `FAILURE` or timeout → return `false`, `detected_center` unchanged

+The Python script filters to **cylinder detections only** (class 0) before printing `SUCCESS`, so the C++ caller always receives a cylinder coordinate or a failure — never a cube.

 **INIT state** — called once, no hint:
 ```